The Assam Tribune

 The Assam Tribune is an Indian English daily newspaper published from Guwahati and Dibrugarh, Assam.
 With over 700,000 copies of current circulation and a readership of over 3 million, it is the highest circulated English daily in northeastern India.
 The newspaper was founded way back in 1939 in Gauhati.

+As of November 2024, the present editor is Prafulla Govinda Baruah, son of Radha Govinda Baruah, and P. J. Baruah is the executive editor.

 History

 First published on 4 August 1939 in Gauhati by Radha Govinda Baruah as a weekly newspaper under the editorship of Lakshminath Phookan, it is now published simultaneously from Guwahati and Dibrugarh as a daily.
 It has a huge readership in Assam and is the most popular newspaper in the North-East India.
 The Assam Tribune has a wide reach in terms of circulation figures as well as the reliability of the news matter.
-In 2014 it celebrated the Platinum Jubilee in the presence of India's Prime Minister Mr. Narendra Modi.
+In 2014, it celebrated the Platinum Jubilee in the presence of India's Prime Minister Mr. Narendra Modi.

-The present editor is Prafulla Govinda Baruah, son of Radha Govinda Baruah, and P. J. Baruah is the Executive Editor.

 Controversy

 On 28 March 2021, a day after the first phase of polling for the 2021 Assam Legislative Assembly election, the newspaper ran a frontpage ad claiming the BJP would win all the Upper Assam constituencies along with seven other newspapers.
-The Congress party claimed that the ad was a ploy to “influence and deceive” voters ahead of the remaining phases of the election; a violation of Representation of the People Act, 1951 and Election Commission of India's directives.
-Speaking on the controversy, editor Prafulla Govinda Baruah told The Telegraph that “The advertisement came in late.”
+The Congress party claimed that the ad was a ploy to "influence and deceive" voters ahead of the remaining phases of the election; a violation of Representation of the People Act, 1951 and Election Commission of India's directives.
+Speaking on the controversy, editor Prafulla Govinda Baruah told The Telegraph that "The advertisement came in late".